ENCORE: Originally Recorded in June 2019

 Rayona Sharpnack calls gender partnership her life’s work and sees it as a means to lift women up and help them claim their power.
 Growing up in rural California with only three brothers to play with, Rayona learned to excel at sports so she could play with the boys.
 However, when she tried to get a scholarship for her athletic achievements, there was nothing available for girls.
 She worked to get Title IX passed throughout her college career, which it did in her senior year.
 But she didn’t stop there.
-She went on to fight for gender equality throughout her many devoted decades of commitment to creating breakthrough results, founding both the Institute for Women’s Leadership and the Institute for Gender Partnership.
+She went on to fight for gender equality throughout her many devoted decades of commitment to create breakthrough results, founding both the Institute for Women’s Leadership and the Institute for Gender Partnership.
 Rayona said that when she started the institute 20 years ago, she put a stake in the ground and said, “The future of civilization is completely dependent upon the full partnership of men and women.”

 Cracking the Code on Gender Equality